turbot/terraform-provider-steampipecloud/docs/resources/workspace_mod_variable.md

 The following arguments are supported:

+- `organization` - (Optional) The handle of the organization if the workspace belongs to an org.
 - `workspace_handle` - (Required) The handle of the workspace to create the variable setting in.
 - `mod_alias` - (Required) The alias of the mod to manage the variable setting for.
 - `name` - (Required) The name of the variable.